Salvatore Esposito (actor)

-Salvatore Esposito (/it/; born 2 February 1986, Naples) is an Italian actor.
+Salvatore Esposito (/it/; born 2 February 1986) is an Italian actor.
 He is best known for his leading role as Gennaro "Genny" Savastano on the Sky Italia television series Gomorrah (2014–2021).
 In 2020, Esposito made his English-language debut, appearing in the 4th season of the American TV series Fargo.
 His role in the series, as intimidating Italian mobster Gaetano Fadda, was highly praised.